proinsias/an-independent-mind/docs/Books/The Hard Thing About Hard Things.md

 ---

+Once Microsoft lost its grip on developers, it became only a matter of time before it lost its monopoly on operating systems. — location: [330](kindle://book?action=open&asin=B00DQ845EA&location=330) ^ref-54152

+---
 Marc: "Do you know the best thing about startups?"
 Ben: "What?"
 Marc: "You only ever experience two emotions: euphoria and terror.
 And I find that lack of sleep enhances them both." — location: [418](kindle://book?action=open&asin=B00DQ845EA&location=418) ^ref-15506

 ---